Joining our Management Committee

 The Finance & Corporate Services Sub Committee deals with two key areas.
 Firstly, it deals with the monitoring of all our finances.
 It discusses budgets and monitors income and expenditure throughout the year.
 Secondly, as an employer we need to have in place policies and procedures relating to staff issues.
 This includes rates of pay, conditions of service, training and development and so on.

 We are a member of the Scottish Federation of Housing Associations and are regulated by the Scottish Housing Regulator and we are therefore expected to abide by a Code of Conduct.
 All Committee Members must sign this Code to serve on the Management Committee.

 Interested in Joining?
-If you wish to join the Management Committee then please contact the Chief Executive, Sharon Keenan for more information.
+If you wish to join the Management Committee then please contact the Chief Executive, Lynette Lees, for more information.
 We would be delighted to hear from you.